parente/tott/doc/setup.rst

 #.
 Click SSH keys on the left.
 #.
 Click Add SSH key.
 #.
 Enter *tottbox public key* in the Label field.
 #.
-Switch to your *tottbox* terminal and enter the following commands.
+Switch to your *tottbox* terminal and enter the following commands in the *tottbox* shell.

    .. code-block:: console